-The Metropolitan Nashville Davidson County Community Remembrance Project Coalition ("We Remember Nashville") exists to promote community awareness, education, and public reckoning around racial terror in Nashville (Davidson County), TN through partnership with the Equal Justice Initiative (EJI) and local stakeholders.
-Led by an intergenerational, multi-gendered, interfaith core, We Remember Nashville will tell the story with dignity, truth, and resilience in order to move toward reconciliation.
+The Metropolitan Nashville Davidson County Community Remembrance Project Coalition ("We Remember Nashville") exists to promote community awareness, education, and public reckoning around racial terror in Nashville, TN (Davidson County) through partnerships with the Equal Justice Initiative (EJI) and local stakeholders.
+Led by an inter-generational, multi-gendered, interfaith core, We Remember Nashville will tell the story with dignity, truth, and resilience in order to move toward reconciliation.

 To tell stories that have been forgotten, intentionally erased, or were never told.

-Many Nashvillians do not know the history of terrorism and oppression in Davidson County, and do not understand its effect today.
+Many Nashvillians do not know the history of terrorism and oppression in Davidson County, and do not understand its effects today.